parthian-sterlet/gromosega/README.md

 7. integer value - minimal number of DEGs, selected (either up or down), default values 500 or 250.
 8. integer value - minimal number of non-DEGs, selected, default value 1000.
 9. double threshold for adjusted p-value (padj), default value for up-/down-regulated DEGs and not DEGs: padj = 0.05.
-10. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) > log2(FCup).
+10. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & FC >= FCup.
-11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) < log2(FCdown).
+11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & FC <= FCdown.
-12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on non-DEGs, e.g. default: padj > 0.05 &  log2(FCdown) < log2(FC) < log2(FCup).
+12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on non-DEGs, e.g. default: padj > 0.05 &  FCdown <= FC <= FCup.
 13. integer value - marks 0 / 1 indicate absence / presence of a swap between up- and down-regultated DEGs in output data

 This option forms three files marking for the whole genome list of WG genes up-/down-regulated DEGs and non-DEGs.